AdobeDocs/dynamic-media-developer-resources.en/help/aem-viewers-ref/c-html5-s7-aem-asset-viewers/c-html5-20-basic-zoom-viewer-about/c-html5-20-basic-zoom-viewer-customizingviewer/r-html5-basic-zoom-viewer-20-customize-fullscreenbutton.md

 ---
-title: Full screen button
+title: full-screen button
-description: Causes the viewer to enter or exit full screen mode when clicked by the user.
-This button does not display if the viewer works in pop-up mode and the system does not support native full screen.
+description: Causes the viewer to enter or exit full-screen mode when clicked by the user.
+This button does not display if the viewer works in pop-up mode and the system does not support native full-screen.
 You can size, skin, and position this button by using CSS.
 solution: Experience Manager
 feature: Dynamic Media Classic,Viewers,SDK/API,Zoom
 role: Developer,User
 exl-id: ec8ebf24-c8ae-43f1-86b9-0b30d529d277
 ---
-# Full screen button{#full-screen-button}
+# full-screen button{#full-screen-button}

-Causes the viewer to enter or exit full screen mode when selected by the user.
-This button does not display if the viewer works in pop-up mode and the system does not support native full screen.
+Causes the viewer to enter or exit full-screen mode when selected by the user.
+This button does not display if the viewer works in pop-up mode and the system does not support native full-screen.
 You can size, skin, and position this button by using CSS.

 <!--<a id="section_061E550C1C1D4DB2BD663A898895B38C"></a>-->